nterhoeven/anaLife-homepage/_pages/home.en.md

 ---
 layout: splash
 permalink: /en
-title: "Make more out of your data!"
+title: "Make more of your data!"
 lang: en
 ref: home
 header: